bitrepository/reference/bitrepository-client/README.md

                     settings, securityManager, settings.getComponentID());
 ```

-### Using the client
+### Using a client
 The client operates on non-blocking asynchronious basis, and delivers information about what is happening to the EventHandler provided when starting an operation.
-This means that when using the various clients the code should wait for the operation to finish or fail.
+This means that when using the various clients, the code should wait for the operation to finish or fail.

 ```java